The QScrollBar widget provides a vertical or horizontal scroll bar. More...

 Destroys the scroll bar.

-[virtual protected] void QScrollBar::contextMenuEvent(QContextMenuEvent *event)
+[override virtual protected] void QScrollBar::contextMenuEvent(QContextMenuEvent *event)

-[virtual] bool QScrollBar::event(QEvent *event)
+[override virtual] bool QScrollBar::event(QEvent *event)

 [protected] void QScrollBar::initStyleOption(QStyleOptionSlider *option) const